Kalm1355/c-apps-folder/README.md

 # c-apps-folder
-Holds all my C applications
+A simple placeholder for all my C projects